My favorite Photos and how they happened

 A BEAUTIFUL STRANGER

-The camera took a photo of us, you can see above.
+The camera took a photo of us, as you can see above.
 I had placed it on the dashboard to capture a time-lapse recording.
 We shared my pizza from last night’s dinner, and my companion rolled us cigarettes.
 This encounter resonated very deep inside of me.
 It felt like I just had met an old friend from a past life.
-This very photo is the only documentation of this beautiful moment in space and time.
+This photo is the only documentation of this beautiful moment in space and time.

 Panasonic GH4 | 24mm Canon Lense | F16 | 1/25 | ISO 100